MosquitoAGI/mosquito-vision/docs/LOG.md

 - 2025-04-22 — tried three phone clips through the pipeline. the encoder does not care where the frames come from, which is the point.
 - 2025-05-02 — thirty packets is the minimum honest calibration. fewer and you calibrate your own breathing; the tool now says so.
 - 2025-05-16 — moved the desk lamp; the vignette changed and the coverage numbers moved with it. scene first, maths later.
+- 2025-05-30 — week off the project. came back, read the summary output, understood it instantly. good sign.